rocky-linux/documentation/docs/guides/8_6_installation.md

 We’ll create a regular user that can invoke superuser (administrator) powers, the same as the root user, when needed.

-Complete the fields in the *Create User* screen with the following information and then click <kbd>Done</kbd>:
+Complete the fields in the *Create User* screen with the following information and then click ++"done"++:

 *Full name*:
 `rockstar`